mbasadi/Team_page/README.md

 Redux is used for managing the app state where axios is used and redux-thunk is the middleware.

-Styles are written in scss.
+Styles are written in scss format.